There are several general stages that are followed to successfully prepare a surface for adhesion, coating, welding or other procedures.

 Surface preparation ensures that a material is ready to receive a coating, be adhered to another material or other similar surface-related applications.
 A dirty, oily, flaking or otherwise compromised surface can greatly reduce the effectiveness of a new coating, cause adhesion failure or otherwise undermine a process.

-Surface preparation works to ensure the best-possible mechanical bonding, adhesion or weld quality, while also helping to mitigate against later problems such as corrosion.
+Surface preparation works to ensure the best-possible mechanical bonding, adhesion or weld quality, while also helping to mitigate against later problems, such as corrosion and mechanical damage.

 Surface preparation can take the form of chemical or mechanical methods, including the use of solvents, abrasive blasting materials, heat, acids and jets of water.
 There are also more traditional techniques using hand or power tools.

-Abrasive blasting is generally deemed to be the most efficient and versatile surface preparation method and, as such, can be broken down into different types.
+Abrasive blasting, sometimes termed grit blasting, [MR1] is generally deemed to be the most efficient and versatile surface preparation method and, as such, can be broken down into different types.
 However, solvent cleaning is another vital surface preparation technique depending on the requirements of the preparation and the condition of the material being prepared.

 Here we detail different surface preparation methods: